Grammarly vs. Gboard: Which AI Keyboard for iOS and Android Is Best?

 Writing Style Improvements

-The premium version takes this further with tone detection (letting you know if your message sounds friendly, formal, etc.) and advanced suggestions for improving sentence structure and vocabulary.
-I found this particularly useful when writing important emails or messages.
+The premium version takes this further with tone detection (letting you know if your message sounds friendly, formal, confident, or even anxious) and advanced suggestions for improving sentence structure and vocabulary.
+There's even a new AI-powered "clarity score" that rates how easy your message is to understand.
+I found this particularly useful when writing important emails or messages where misunderstanding could be costly.

 User Experience on iOS vs Android